 However, when it comes to bleaching your hair blonde, it needs to be kept in mind that the chosen shade doesn’t wash you out.

 Different Shades of Blonde Hair

-Many women tend to stay away from blondes because they aren’t familiar with the different hues and combinations that can be achieved.
-With that being said, here are some of the main shades of blonde that are the most popular.
+Many women tend to avoid blondes because they aren’t familiar with the different hues and combinations that can be achieved.
+Here are some of the main shades of blonde that are popular.

 The best dye jobs will leave you with that reddish undertone that gives the hair that darkened appearance.
 Strawberry blonde tends to look great on all skin types depending on the shades used.